Skip to main content

 Let’s understand our last high-speed PCB routing tip.
 The board design begins with the schematic, specifically with the selection of the components.
 The surface-mount devices (SMD) are preferred since smaller components and shorter wires result in more stable high-speed performances.

-Robert Lacoste, R&D consultant, and Trainer, at ALCIOM, choosing the package can get tricky sometimes.
+Robert Lacoste, R&D consultant and Trainer at ALCIOM says choosing the package can get tricky sometimes.
 One beneficial criterion is to look at the track width calculated for a 50-ohm impedance.
-The best high-speed performances are usually accomplished if the width of the component is close to the track width.
+The best high-speed performances are usually accomplished if the component’s width is close to the track width.
 This will lower the impedance matching issues between the track and the component pad.

 Impedance Mismatches